AleNoia/ToDoList/README.md

 My purpose with this project is to learn more about the Vue.js framework, also learn how to:
 * create a text editor
 * work with data and create a dashboard
+* create a documentation
+* work with local storage
 * work with Ui and Ux design
-* create documentation
 * work with Sass
-* work with local storage
 * work with date and time

 ***